voidify3/TradingApp/DetailedDesignDoc.md

       ("contact your IT Administrator to join an organisational unit)
     - IF the access level is Admin, list the Admin interface methods

-## Public interface User
+## Public interface OrgUnit
 *Class desc:* Abstract (since an interface) that comprises a series of methods that a user would call.

 *Method desc:* To view quantity of an organisational unit's asset.
 The user calls method with the asset name, the method will check that organisation's assets for the queried asset.
 If the asset is found, method will finally print the quantity.<br />
 *@param* String for the name of the queried asset<br />
 *@throws* Exception if the asset is not found (does not exist)<br />